pantrypoints/sp/content/en/research/indian/gita/chapter-05.md

 ---
-title: "Karmasanyasayog: Renouncing The Fruit of Works"
+title: "Karmasanyasayog</sup> Renouncing The Fruit of Works"
-heading: "Chapter 5 "
+heading: "Chapter 5"
 weight: 10
 contributors: ['Vyasa']
 description: "The region of high rest which Sankhyans reach Yogins attain"